May – June 2009

 • Miklos Mecs (Hungary) Altkleider (A Central-Eastern European in Central Eastern Europe)

-• Vladimir Nikolic et Vera Vecanski (Serbia) How to become a great artist
+• Vladimir Nikolic and Vera Vecanski (Serbia) How to become a great artist

 • Damir Niksic (Bosnia-Herzegovina) Europe has a serious problem